gen1-m/chat-app-web3/README.md

 ### Step 2

+Click on the localhost link to open the application in your default browser, if it's a web3 browser.
+In case it is not, just copy the link and paste it to your web3 browser of choice.

+### Step 3

 Click on the image and connect to your MetaMask account.

-### Step 3
+### Step 4

 Happy chatting in Web3! 🤗